submariner-io/enhancements/submariner/cable-driver-policy.md

     10.1.0.0/16
 ```

+#### Port numbers open issue

+When enabling multiple cable drivers, it will be necessary to separate the port numbers used by the drivers.
+Currently,
+port 4490 is used for NAT-T Discovery, and port 4500 is used for inter-cluster traffic.
+For NAT-T Discovery ports in the
+range 4489-4499 could be used as these are [unassigned](https://www.speedguide.net/port.php?port=4490).
+For VXLAN, it maybe
+useful to use the default port number 4789 (for inter-cluster traffic) and leave the 4500 port number for IPSec traffic.

 ### Submariner Cable Driver Configuration

 It's expected that on Gateway startup, the `ClusterConnectionPolicy` CRs imported from the broker will be